-The formulas \eqref{tform1}-\eqref{tform2} can be shown by two independent methods.
-The first uses a definition of $t$ as a $GNS$ state associated to an infinite dimensional representation of $\Oo_q(SL_2)$, as recalled in Section 1.6 of \cite{DC-L}.
-The second is to write eg.
+The formulas \eqref{tform1}--\eqref{tform2} can be shown by two independent methods.
+The first uses a~definition of $t$ as a $GNS$ state associated to an infinite-dimensional representation of $\Oo_q({\rm SL}_2)$, as recalled in \cite[Section 1.6]{DC-L}.
+The second is to write, e.g.,

-and to use explicit expressions of $\Delta^{(m+n+p-1)}(\underline{w})$ when represented on $V_2^{\otimes (m+n+p)}$.
-In general one can check that
+and to use explicit expressions of $\Delta^{(m+n+p)}(\underline{w})$ when represented on $V_1^{\otimes (m+n+p)}$.
+In general, one can check that